 Place the pumpkin seeds in a pan over medium heat.
 Toast until golden brown, 3-4 minutes (shifting occasionally).
 Remove from the pan and set aside.

 Return the pan to medium heat with a drizzle of oil.
-When hot, fry the sliced onion until soft and lightly golden, 4-5 minutes.
+When hot, fry the sliced Onion until soft and lightly golden, 4-5 minutes.
 Remove from the pan.

 VENISON

 Return the pan to medium-high heat with a drizzle of oil and a knob of butter (optional).
 Pat the venison dry with paper towel, cut into small pieces, and coat in the rub mix.
 When hot, sear the venison until browned, 1-2 minutes (shifting occasionally).
-Add the cooked onions and 50ml of water.
+Add the cooked Onions and 50ml of water.
 Simmer until reduced and thickening, 2-3 minutes.
 Remove from the heat and season.

 GREEN BEANS